-- T-18.1: Install directional signage for truck routes through key areas of the city. - T-18.2: Consider potential freight movement needs of new development as part of SEPA review. - T-18.3: Create development standards for freight access to commercial uses likely to possess such needs. - T-18.4: Examine the potential of unused or underutilized rail lines in Lakewood for freight rail. - T-18.5: As industrial uses concentrate into certain areas, identify ways to eliminate the conflict among freight users this may tend to create. - T-18.6: Promote the continued operation of existing rail lines to serve the transportation needs of Lakewood businesses. - T-18.7: Support reconstruction of the I-5/SR 512 interchange to improve access to the Lakewood Industrial Park.
+T-18.1: Install directional signage for truck routes through key areas of the city.
+T-18.2: Consider potential freight movement needs of new development as part of SEPA review.
+T-18.3: Create development standards for freight access to commercial uses likely to possess such needs.
+T-18.4: As industrial uses concentrate into certain areas, identify ways to eliminate the conflict among freight users this may tend to create.
+T-18.5: Promote the continued operation of existing rail lines to serve the transportation needs of Lakewood businesses and Joint Base Lews-McChord.
+T-18.6: Support reconstruction of the I-5/SR 512 interchange to improve access to the Lakewood Industrial Park.
+T-18.7: Support new access and infrastructure improvements to American Lake Gardens that facilitate industrial development.